paladin952/Movie-Time-Spent/README.md

 # Movie-Time-Spent
-A calculator for time spent watching movies and tv shows
+A tv tracker and a calculator for time spent watching movies and tv shows